-Richard Ratcliffe, the husband of imprisoned British-Iranian charity worker Nazanin Zaghari-Ratcliffe who was arrested in Iran almost three years ago while on holiday with her infant daughter, addressed the 11th Geneva Summit for Human Rights and Democracy — see quotes below, followed by full prepared remarks.
+Richard Ratcliffe, the husband of imprisoned British-Iranian charity worker Nazanin Zaghari-Ratcliffe who was arrested in Iran almost three years ago while on holiday with her infant daughter, addresses the 11th Geneva Summit for Human Rights and Democracy – see quotes below, followed by full prepared remarks.

 On the arrest and imprisonment of Nazanin Zaghari-Ratcliffe:

 “Three years ago, she was arrested at the airport on a visit to Iran with our then 21-month old daughter.”

 “She was taken to a secret court and charged with secret charges…At her trial she was not allowed to speak.”

 “Nazanin spent a total of 8.5 months in solitary confinement which had all sorts of consequences